codeShinobi-sarthak/codeShinobi-sarthak/README.md

 ![name](https://github.com/codeShinobi-sarthak/codeShinobi-sarthak/blob/main/banner.png)

 # 💫 About Me:

+> Hi there!
+I'm **Sarthak Jain**, a passionate programmer and technology enthusiast from India.
+I am currently a student and aspire to become a proficient software developer.

+### 🧑‍💻 What I'm Working On

+I am actively involved in various programming projects, including:
+- **LeetCode Problems:** Sharpening my problem-solving skills with hashing, closures, and dynamic programming etc.
+- **Web Development:** Building and refining web applications with React, Next.js, and Tailwind CSS.
+- **Chrome Extensions:** Developing tools that help with productivity.
+- **Blogging**

+### 👀 Interests
 - 👋 Hi, I’m @codeShinobi-sarthak
 - 👀 I’m interested in ... development and collaberation
 - 🌱 I’m currently learning ... data structures and Algorithms